PreviousErik/Unity_Console/README.md

 ### How to use the reference

 To have a command that will use the clicked on reference, simply add a GameObject as the first variable in your function, and it will be exchanged for a reference to the gameobject that was clicked on last.

-## Chat

-This console can be used as a chat over servers, simply override the "SendMessageToPlayers(string _message)" function, and send the string to the server-manager.

-This function has safeguards in place to remove bloat, and will make it harder to send an excessive amount of text.

-> [!WARNING]
-> This is not a guarantee that this will work for everything, you have to make sure that this is safe for your game.

-> [!NOTE]
-> There is no profanity filter.

 ## Future things and unfinished areas